-But I was being paid for my words and I’ll tell you that that does wonders for your ego.
+But I was being paid for my words and that does wonders for the ego.
 It makes you believe in yourself.
-It fills your pockets.
+Fills your pockets.
 With all that going for it, you’ll find yourself believing you can do more.
 You’ll find yourself with enough energy to write stories at night.
 You will.

 Then you’ll submit them to anthologies, yeah?
 Or pitch publishers—like Improbable Press—your book ideas.
 Or send production companies your scripts.

 Before you do any of that read. their. guidelines.
 Read them close.
 Believe what you read.
 They know what they want, so listen.
 Then pitch them a book idea.
 If they say no, think up another book.
 And another.
 You want to write?
 Write.
 Coming up with ideas and then crafting pitches is writing.

 The first sale, it happens.
 It does.
 But very rarely that first time.
 So keep going.
 And going.
 People want to read stories, you want to write stories.
 Your market is out there.

 You are a writer.

 Wendy C Fries also writes as Atlin Merrick and what you need to know about both is they are shouty, encouraging, and do not begin to consume enough coffee.